-The Geo-Fencing feature enables IT administrators to restrict the usage of corporate devices to certain regions such as office premises etc. This is done by creating virtual fences called geo-fence, based on real-world geographical region.
+Geo-Fencing, as the name suggests, lets IT administrators restrict the usage of corporate devices to certain regions such as office premises etc. This is done by creating virtual fences called geo-fence, based on real-world geographical region.
 Geo-fencing can be ideally used in enterprises with stringent compliance standards which require corporate devices containing sensitive data to remain within the organization's premises at all times.
 MDM lets you define security policies based on the virtual perimeter created as a geofence, ensuring there is no unauthorized corporate data access.

 This feature is available in Professional, Free, and Trial editions of MDM.

 - MDM server must be running #92516 or later versions.
 The build number is available on the right top on your MDM server.

 - ME MDM app on Android devices must be running 9.2.400 A or later versions.

 - ME MDM app on iOS must be running 9.2.313 or later versions